Jackson Earth Restoration Project

 Real change demands more than affiliation; it requires conviction.
 We must nurture a deep, personal passion for transformation and take full ownership of the work ahead.
 Assuming others will carry the burden is a comforting lie.
 The responsibility is ours.
 The time is now.

 My backyard now holds 28 species of trees, each grown from seed, each a quiet act of defiance against despair.
-My garage is packed with equipment, tools for restoration, for resilience, and to work the land.
+My garage was packed with equipment, tools for restoration, and to work the land.
 But I’m tired, man.

 I know I won’t live long enough to sit beneath the towering canopy of the trees I plant.
 But maybe, just maybe, future generations of children will.
 If one day, a child finds peace beneath the shade of a tree I once planted in the soil… that thought alone is enough to keep me going, and I hope that it inspires you to do the same.